cholette/HelioSoil/README.md

     - DNI (optional), a float representing the Direct Normal Irradiation.
 Units are W/m^2.
     - RainIntensity (optional), a float representing the rain intensity.
 Units are mm/hr.

-The following sheets are optional and are there only for future functionality:
+The following sheets are required for `fitting_experiment` class only:

 * *Tilts* which has n+1 columns for n mirrors.
-The first column is Time in the same datetime format as the weather and columns 2 to n+1 are with headers `Mirror_x`, with `x=1,2,...,n` which contain the tilts in degrees.
-This sheet is not yet used, since the `field_model` class computes the tilts for tracking using the `helios_angles` method.
+The first column is `Time` in the same datetime format as the weather and columns 2 to n+1 are with headers `Mirror_x`, with `x=1,2,...,n` which contain the tilts in degrees.
+This sheet is required for the `fitting_experiment` class, since  the `field_model` class computes the tilts via the tracking requirement in the `helios_angles` method.

 * *Reflectance_Average*.
 Columns are Time in datetime format (see above) followed by the average of reflectance measurements for each mirror at each time.
 This will be used in a later release to enable fitting of the hrz0 parameter via experiments.

-* *Reflectance_Sigma* (required for fitting_experiment class only).
+* *Reflectance_Sigma*.
 Columns are Time in datetime format (see above) followed by the standard deviation of the reflectance measurements for each mirror at each time.
 This will be used in a later release to enable fitting of the hrz0 parameter via experiments.

 Examples of the format of these sheets can be found in the `data` folder.
-The reflectance data tabs are provided from experiments undertaken at the Queensland University of Technology (QUT) as detailed in [1].

 ## External dependencies
 The details of the required python packages can be found in the environment.yml file.
 Aside from these requirements, the average optical efficiencies of each sector are computed using [CoPylot](https://www.nrel.gov/docs/fy21osti/78774.pdf).
 To use CoPylot, install SolarPILOT following the instructions in Section 2.1 of [5] and place the files `copylot.py` and `solarpilot.dll` into the main directory.